TheMartianLife/Honours-Presentation/final-presentation.md

 * Internal distribution (heavily weighted towards range lower bound)

 ^ Only dramatic changes in distribution reflected, negating predicted responsiveness

 ---

-[.background-color: #ff0000]
-Why couldn't this be accounted for?

----